AdaptApplications/AdaptApplications.github.io/docs/core_concepts/library.md

 ## Library Terminology

 * **Form:** A form is a structured document designed to gather specific and organised information from users, ensuring clarity and consistency in data collection.
+* **Item:** An Item is a library record containing data on a single physical or digital asset, which can be created and managed within Adapt applications.
 * **Timeline:** A timeline illustrates the flow of a form, highlighting key milestones and interactions, and can be utilised to automate processes by linking specific events to actions or notifications.
 * **Data view:** A Data view is a dynamic, customisable representation of data extracted from a form, enabling users to analyse and interact with information in a structured manner.
 * **Report:** A report is similiar to a view but can be customised and exported.